ANALYSIS-Oil majors face output slump, deep losses if Russia stops Kazakh pipeline

 Chevron would be particularly exposed to any pipeline closure because it has the biggest Western stake in Kazakh production at around 380,000 bpd, or more than 12%, of its total output.

-If Chevron’s investments in Kazakhstan were impaired or lost, that could lead to a ratings downgrade, she said, although Moody's is not changing the rating for now.
+If Chevron’s investments in Kazakhstan were impaired or lost, that could lead to a ratings downgrade, she said.

 A long-term closure would also threaten Chevron’s future growth plans.
 The U.S. major planned to boost output by 40% at Kazakhstan's largest field Tengiz to around 1 million bpd.